locka99/opcua/docs/testing.md

 ## 3rd party interoperability testing

-OPC UA for Rust contains a couple of samples built with 3rd party OPC UA open source implementations for interoperability testing.
+OPC UA for Rust contains a couple of examples built with 3rd party OPC UA open source implementations for interoperability testing.

 * Node OPC UA - a NodeJS based implementation
 * Open62541 - a C based implementation

-These can be used in place of the `simple-client` and `simple-server` samples as appropriate:
+These can be used in place of the `simple-client` and `simple-server` examples as appropriate:

 ```bash
 cd opcua/node-opcua